 Use glucosamine as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - Dosing depends on the use and the source of the product.

 - Use as directed on the package, unless instructed otherwise by your doctor.

 - This product may take several weeks to months to work.

 - If you miss taking a dose of glucosamine for 1 or more days, there is no cause for concern.
 If your doctor recommended that you take it, try to remember your dose every day.

 Ask your health care provider any questions you may have about how to use glucosamine.

 Important safety information:

 - This product has not been approved by the Food and Drug Administration (FDA) as safe and effective for any medical condition.
-The long-term safety of herbal products is not known.
+The long-term safety of dietary supplements is not known.
 Before using any alternative medicine, talk with your doctor or pharmacist.